ChainSafe/WebZjs/README.md

 ### Building WebZjs

-This just script uses wasm-pack to build a web-ready copy of `webz-core` into the `packages` directory
+This just script uses wasm-pack to build a web-ready copy of `webz-wallet` and `webz-keys` into the `packages` directory

 ```shell
 just build